dannyycc/airspace-hugo/exampleSite/content/english/_index.md

       or in front of a chess board (I can probs beat you with my eyes closed \U0001F92A).
       Other than that, I am very excited to be reeling in sponsors for y’all next year so you better keep your eyes peeled.
 See you next year!"
+  - name: Lonnie Yang
+    designation: Social Secretary
+    image: "/images/lonnie.jpg"
+    content: |2-

+      2nd Year English Lit and Creative Writing

+      Hey everyone I'm Lonnie I'm going into my second year of English Literature and Creative Writing.
+I'm from London, and I'm excited to be one of your (extremely responsible) social secs next year!
+I love cooking and all things food (and a bit of league on the side).
+I'm hoping to see everyone at our socials next year!
+I know quarantine's got everyone down right now at home but don't worry, I'll make you all red with Asian flush when we're back :))

 ---